Steveveepee/fbw_docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

 # Cockpit Preparation

-This guide will help you with preparing and powering up the Airbus A380.
+This guide will help you with preparing and powering up the A380x.
 It includes images to help you understand the locations of all buttons and switches.

 !!! warning "Disclaimer"